Jborrmann0525/hello-world/README.md

 # hello-world
-This is a tutorial of how to get started with GitHub.
-**bold text** I am seasoned Production Manager that has chosen to change his career path and start diving into Cyber Security.
+==This is a tutorial of how to get started with GitHub.== **I am seasoned Production Manager that has chosen to change his career path and start diving into Cyber Security.**
-*italicized text* Life has thrown me ups and downs, I have fought hard, and now I belive I am on the right Journey.
+*Life has thrown me ups and downs, I have fought hard, and now I belive I am on the right Journey.*
 1. I love Tacos
 2. Coffee
 3. Pizza